chenchuw/MoodPlot/README.md

 - I just heard the new that iPhone 13 was released and I am hesitating of whether I should update my old iPhone, and I'm too lazy to read the reviews about the product, so I use Moodplot to see people's feelings about iPhone 13 to help me decide buy it or not.

+Story #2

+- I need help deciding which movie to see, Venom 2 or NO TIME TO DIE (James Bonds' new movie!)!
+So Moodplot can show me the average sentiment score for each of them and I will choose to watch the movie with a higher score.

+Story #3

+- Halloween is here, but I am not sure what costume is on trend now.
+Maybe the costume in the Korean show "Squid game" might be a good choice?
+Let me use Moodplot to check how people like the show, and maybe I'll dress up like the triangle soldier in the show!

 # MVP

 - A module that can take inputs from user for topic and number of tweets for analysis